 Simple fruits are those fruits in the angiosperms that develop from a single ovary of one flower.
-This ovary may be either simple or compound.
-Unit fruits or true fruits are those that represent the individual components of an aggregate or multiple fruits.
-Various types of simple fruits and unit fruits are here listed and described.
+This ovary may be either simple or compound (click here to read the difference).
+Unit fruits or true fruits are those that represent the individual components of an aggregate or multiple fruit.
+Various types of fruits are here listed and described.
 However, there are fruits having characteristics that do not perfectly fit into the specific description of any fruit type for which such terms as drupe-like, berry-like, and nut-like are used.

 5. Caryopsis or grain- a dry, indehiscent, one-seeded fruit of the grass family which develops from a simple ovary, with a pericarp that is fused to the seed coat and not separable from it, e.g. rice, corn kernel, wheat, millet, sorghum.